Pentecost Persecution and St. Julia

 Catholics and other Christians must understand that we are not merely up against a new faith but a new faith that is an established Church backed by the power of the federal, state, and local governments.

-Like St. Julia, simply by believing in orthodox Christianity and following its precepts, we are seen as a threat by that rival faith.
+Like St. Julia, simply by believing in orthodox Christianity and following its precepts, we become a threat to that rival faith.

 More Precious Than Gold Tested By Fire

 But, of course, that’s not the end of the story.
-Christ sent the Holy Spirit down on his Church at Pentecost, the Church against which, he had promised Peter, the “Gates of Hell” would not prevail (Matthew 16:17) . . . but he had also promised persecution (Matthew 5:11).
+Christ sent the Holy Spirit down on his Church at Pentecost.
+The Church against which he had promised Peter that the “Gates of Hell” would not prevail (Matthew 16:17).
+But he had also promised persecution (Matthew 5:11).
 The Persecution was not long in coming.
 The same Peter who boldly addresses the wondering crowds on Pentecost will soon be writing to the early Christians:

 In this you rejoice, though now for a little while you may have to suffer various trials, so that the genuineness of your faith, more precious than gold which though perishable is tested by fire, may redound to praise and glory and honor at the revelation of Jesus Christ.
 (1 Peter 1:6-7)